Back to Blog

 Share:

-With shippers navigating global supply chain disruptions and soaring diesel costs, the cost of consumer goods has experienced some of the highest monthly increases in decades.
+The consumer price index for all items has increased by 2.5% over the past 12 months, as shippers continue to grapple with the effects of fluctuating diesel costs on their profitability.
 Yet even faced with these volatilities, many shippers are still using fuel surcharge programs to manage fuel costs.
 Based on outdated base rates and the full retail Department of Energy (DOE) index, this fuel reimbursement model distorts true fuel costs — resulting in shippers routinely overpaying for fuel.

 As procurement and transportation leadership set budgets for the coming year, they need the appropriate mechanisms to manage energy costs and design a fair fuel reimbursement strategy.
 A market-based fuel reimbursement program ensures your fuel costs directly reflect real-time market movements.
 By implementing a fuel strategy that moves with daily fuel cost fluctuations, your organization can reduce the impact of regional market disruptions, avoid overpaying on fuel, and ensure transparency in your carrier relationships.